dbushell/dbushell-2k15/src/data/blog/2013/2013-04-26-on-browser-support.md

 For this reason alone a blanket list of supported browsers shouldn't be set in stone.
 When I wrote about [browser support](/2012/03/03/forget-about-browser-support/) last year I said:

-<blockquote><p>A traditional browser support list is completely ignorant of a website’s requirements.
-It wrongly aims for parity across browsers and leads to much wasted time and money.</p></blockquote>
+> A traditional browser support list is completely ignorant of a website’s requirements.
+It wrongly aims for parity across browsers and leads to much wasted time and money.

 Study requirements in detail.
 Adjust design and development practices to suit the bottom line.
 Doing this will tame the client's expectations and make them confident with your advice.

 ## Effort and time

 When the [previous iteration](/2012/03/03/forget-about-browser-support/) of dbushell.com launched last March I supported IE6.
 Yes, that's a _six_.
 Why?
 Because the effort required was minimal.
 Even though the nature of my website means that Internet Explorer as a whole is barely represented in the logs.
 When I [realigned this year](/2013/02/04/a-new-home/) the design was more ambitious and I moved the boundaries up to IE8 and above.